floristevito/SEN9120_Advanced_Agent_Based_Modelling/README.md

 `model_run.py`

+Note that all model logs are saved in the automatically created model.log file in the working directory.

 To run multiple experiments (we have devided it into 3 experiment files, so they could be split over multiple virtual machines):

 `experiments1.py`